Mykonos has a rich history of over 3.000 years, from the ancient Greek mythology and the Byzantine till the Greek Revolution and World War II!

 As early as 1926, cruising ships brought wealthy travelers from all over the world to the sacred island.
 They came to visit the antiquities of Delos, but along the way they discovered and fell under the spell of the sparkling white, pristine, picturesque island of Mykonos and the smiling, openhearted, welcoming Mykonians.
 Mykonos soon became a cosmopolitan summer retreat, attracting countless visitors from across the world.

-In the post – war years, against the backdrop of the rapid development of the tourist industry in Southern Europe, Mykonos successfully responded to the new demands and thanks to the enterprise and the business acumen of its inhabitants, holds one of the most enviable positions in today’s international tourist market.
+In recent history and post-war years, against the backdrop of the rapid development of the tourist industry in Southern Europe, Mykonos successfully responded to the new demands.
+Thanks to the enterprise and the business acumen of its inhabitants, holds one of the most enviable positions in today’s international tourist market.